What is working backwards?

 You may write this mock press release in any way a product team wants.
 However, according to Ian McAllister, a former Amazon director who is now the head of products at Airbnb, your announcement should include at least the following information:

-● The brand name of the product
+● The brand name of the product for brand recognition

 ● The desired client